St0rmingBr4in/NSE_Report/rapport.md

 Each I/O queue pair is made of a submission queue and a completion queue.

 The host software creates queues, the number of queues created is dependant of the anticipated workload and of the system configuration.
+For example it is possible to associate a queue per cpu core in order eliminate the need for synchronization when submitting commands.

+There are two types of commands:

+ - Admin Commands
+ - I/O Commands (called NVM Commands)

 There are two types of queues: